blue-button/implementation-guide/transmit-using-direct.md

 {% endhighlight %}

 #### 4. Request.txt (Optional)
-In addition to the friendly message in the body, you should include a ***request.txt***.
+In addition to the friendly message in the body, you may also include a ***request.txt*** (Optional).
 This is a simple way, much like [robots.txt](http://www.robotstxt.org/robotstxt.html) works to provide some semi-structured context to machines.

 {% highlight text %}
 Destination: [Direct Address]